ashot0810/iOS-calculator/README.md

 # iOS-calculator
-This is an iOS calculator application writing with MVC architecture.
+This is an iOS calculator application clone.